agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 The Facebook IPO crashed the servers due to too many orders.

 A computer glitch happened at the NYSE with the retail liquidity program.
 New software had to be written for Aug 1 to support a new order type, and Knight only deployed it properly on 7 of 8 servers there.
-It resulted in a hard to detect bug and a loss of $10m/min for 40 minutes.
+It resulted in a hard to detect bug and a loss of $10m/min for 40 minutes. ([read more](http://pythonsweetness.tumblr.com/post/64740079543/how-to-lose-172-222-a-second-for-45-minutes))

 ## Vocabulary: